 As you’d expect, I use Salesforce Sales Cloud to track and manage my sales pipeline.
 I can easily integrate my LinkedIn contacts with my Sales Cloud records and tag where they came from.
 It means I can quickly see their work experience and education as well as our shared connections.
 I can also add in their photo (which I find really useful).

 Of course, LinkedIn isn’t the only place I get information about my prospects.
 Sales Cloud also allows me to bring in what I learn on Facebook, Twitter, YouTube and Klout too.
-It means I can get a more rounded (and ultimately more valuable) view of my prospects – wherever I am.
+It makes accurate contact management essential and means I can get a more rounded (and ultimately more valuable) view of my prospects – wherever I am.

 So that’s it – how I use LinkedIn for developing and managing my sales pipeline.
 I can honestly say that I’d be lost without it.
 While LinkedIn will not make the sale for you, by using it intelligently you can gain a tangible advantage over your competitors.
 It gives you a crucial edge that can translate into improved sales performance.
 It certainly has for me.